ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Domain Distance
 Identifies similarity between a suspicious domain name and a list of valid domain names.
 Low distance result indicates a possible spoof attempt.
+For example, www.ibm.com and www.1bm.com would have a low distance.

  ![screenshot: fn-utilities-domain-distance ](./screenshots/fn-utilities-domain-distance.png)